 False teachers and gospels.
 There’s nothing more that upsets me when I see the gospel of Christ being distorted by the prosperity gospel hucksters of our day.
 From Kenneth Copeland to smiling preacher Joel Osteen, the gospel is being watered down and outright falsified on a daily basis.
 The sin of abortion is egregiou; the sin of dismantling the gospel for your own gain is asinine.
 One issue deals with the image of God; the other deals with the work of Jesus on earth.
 You can’t mess with the gospel.

 As Christians, we should be furious—but not too furious—when we see preachers twist the message of the gospel for their own greed.
 God delights in the salvation of sinners—bringing them from death to life!—and He hates when false prophets throw the message in the trash so they can pad their pockets.
 It is good and right for us to be angry when we see these things happen.
 It may be rather easy to criticize and make fun of these charlatans, but more than anything, it should cause righteous anger to well up in our hearts.

 There’s a fine line when we have righteous anger–as it can quickly turn sinful–but we should not apologize for being angry over things God hates.

-*This blog has been adapted from my forthcoming book Gospel Smugness: Displaying Christlike Character in Evangelism.
+*This article was adapted from my book Gospel Smugness: Displaying Christlike Character in Evangelism available now on Amazon.